News Articles 31 - 40 of 160

 Eligibility

-This prize is awarded to young investigators who have contributed to clinical or translational research related to liver disorders who are in training or within 2 years of taking up consultant positions (or equivalent); this year the winner will receive free registration to the meeting, an award and a prize of £1,000 and an invite to deliver the prize lecture and present their research at the British Liver Transplant Group (BLTG) Annual Meeting in Leeds on Tuesday 20th September.
+This prize is awarded to young investigators who have contributed to clinical or translational research related to liver disorders who are in training or within 2 years of taking up consultant positions (or equivalent); this year the winner will receive free registration to the meeting, an award and a prize of £1,000 and an invite to deliver the prize lecture and present their research at the BASL Annual Meeting.

 To apply, please send one A4 sheet outlining the research and another A4 sheet listing up to 5 related publications.

-Please send submissions to steve@basl.org.uk before the deadline of Midday on Monday 1st August 2022.
+Please send submissions to steve@basl.org.uk before the deadline of 09:00hrs on Monday 2nd August 2021

 You must be a BASL member to apply.